Thomas Edward Williams (politician): Biography

 Thomas Williams was born in Mayville, Wisconsin, in March 1849.
 As a child, his parents moved from Mayville to the town of Portland, Dodge County, Wisconsin, in 1853, and then to the town of Dell Prairie, Wisconsin, in Adams County, in 1856.
 They finally moved to Eau Claire, Wisconsin, in 1863, when Thomas was 14 years old.
 He attended high school in Eau Claire, and then attended Cornell University for three years.
 In 1873, he moved to the neighboring city of Augusta, Wisconsin, where he served as superintendent of schools for eleven years.
 He moved back to Eau Claire, Wisconsin, in 1883 and opened a furniture store.

 He was elected to the Wisconsin State Assembly in 1884, and represented Eau Claire County in the 37th Wisconsin Legislature.
 He was not a candidate for re-election in 1886.

 He moved to Aurora, Nebraska, in 1888.
 There he bought a stake in the Farmers & Merchants Bank, and became cashier and manager of the bank.
 The bank was consolidated with the Hamilton County Bank in 1890, and Williams continued as cashier of the merged bank.
 After another series of mergers, Williams became cashier of the First National Bank of Aurora, and then served as president of the bank from 1909 until he retired and sold his interest in 1917.

 Williams was a stalwart Republican throughout his life.
 He was a delegate to the 1908 Republican National Convention, which nominated William Howard Taft for president.
-He also served as a Republican presidential elector for the 1916 United States presidential election, but his state voted for the Democratic slate.
+He also served on the Republican slate of presidential electors for the 1916 United States presidential election, but his state voted for the Democratic slate.

 At the start of the administration of Nebraska governor Adam McMullen, in 1925, Williams was appointed state tax commissioner, and served in that role until McMullen left office in 1929.

 After a period of poor health, Williams planned a trip to California to try to improve his condition.
 He died at Fontana, California, in January 1931.